 For almost 1000 years, Atami has been known for its hot springs.
 During the 1980’s, the city was booming and many giant resort hotels and condominiums were built.
 In the 1990’s, Japan’s economic bubble burst and Atami began a long slide into disrepair.
-However, with a gorgeous location, ever-flowing hot springs, and easy access from Tokyo, Atami is coming back!
+However, with a gorgeous location, ever-flowing hot springs, and easy access from Tokyo, Atami has been making a come back.

 Many hotels have been remodeled in recent years.
 New shops, cafes, and restaurants are opening, and sightseeing spots are being revamped.
 Only 40 minutes by shinkansen from central Tokyo (or 100 minutes by a slower, less expensive train), Atami is a great choice for a day or overnight trip.

 Visit in mid-to-late February to view Japan’s earliest blooming cherry trees and some of its earliest blooming plum blossoms.
 Pink and white blossoms of about 750 plum trees are on display in Atami Baien, a plum tree garden that opened in 1886.
 Normally free to enter, during the festival it costs 300 yen.
 However, entrance to the lovely and unusual Seiko Sawada Museum (which is located beside the garden) is usually 320 yen – but it offers free entry to anyone visiting the garden during the festival period.

 The easiest way to Atami Baien is to take a taxi or a bus from Atami Station’s bus stop #1.
 In addition, depending on connections, you can change trains at Atami Station to the Ito Line and travel one stop to Kinomiya Station.
 Then walk about 10 minutes uphill.